giordano-lucas/Tesco-Extension/README.md

     ├── images                              # Contains the ouput images and html used for the data story ├── extension.ipynb                     # Deliverable notebook for our extension ├── vizu.ipynb                          # Notebook containing only the vizualisations (if the reader only was to see the interactive viz)
-    └── README.md
+    ├── Data Extraction.ipynb               # Notebook that generates the subset of tesco used in this analysis └── README.md

 Regarding the data folder a zip file can be downloaded [here](https://drive.google.com/drive/folders/1DH7EXo6Pbm2guJkWW75-wbYPa_5KTGQd?usp=sharing).
 It only remains to place it under the root directory of the repository and unzip it to be able to run the following notebooks.

 > ```extension.ipynb``` is therefore the "single" notebook that we are supposed to deliver for the P4 submission.

 Note: ```vizu.ipynb``` is only there for the people who read our data story but still want to play with the interactive vizualisation without having to go through the entire deliverable notebook.
+Furthermore, in the previously mentioned drive folder, the zip should contain a file named ```tesco.csv```.
+The latter contains all the revelant information from the original ```Tesco``` dataset for this analysis.
+It is nicely indexable and makes easier for us to query information.
+Alternatively, you could simply run the notebook ```Data Extraction.ipynb``` to generate it.

 ### Dependencies requirement